larowlan/drupal-10-and-beyond/slides.md

 <img class="fragment" src="./images/project-browser.png" alt="project browser" />

 Note:
-- Why is this important?
-Global training day
 - Work happening in contrib
 - Join the team
 - Will build on top of automatic updates to work with composer under the hood